GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Experimental Results

-\textbf{Training Configuration.} Safety neurons are identified using the gradient-based method described in Section~\ref{subsec:security structure identification}.
-During fine-tuning, only parameters associated with identified safety neurons are updated, while all other model parameters remain frozen.
-All models are fine-tuned for two epochs using the AdamW optimizer with a learning rate of $1\times10^{-4}$.
+\textbf{Training Configuration.} All models are fine-tuned for two epochs using the AdamW optimizer with a learning rate of $1\times10^{-4}$.
 Experiments are conducted on four NVIDIA Quadro RTX 8000 GPUs.
 Unless otherwise stated, all models use the same optimizer configuration, number of training epochs, and data splits.
 The top-$k$ number for safety neuron count per layer is by default 50, and the silhouette score used for clustering is 0.05.
 Hyperparameter studies on the training epoch, top-$k$ number, and silhouette score are presented in Section~\ref{subsec:Hyperparameter Study}.